cypher256/java-extension-pack/README.md

 ![](https://img.shields.io/visual-studio-marketplace/i/Pleiades.java-extension-pack-jdk?color=blue)
 ![](https://img.shields.io/visual-studio-marketplace/last-updated/Pleiades.java-extension-pack-jdk?color=orange)

 The extension greatly reduces the installation, configuration effort, and [JDK configuration errors](https://stackoverflow.com/search?q=vscode+jdk) for general Java developers.
-There is no need to manually install JDK, Gradle, or Maven or set environment variables such as `path`.
+There is no need to manually install JDKs, Gradle, or Maven or set environment variables such as `path`.
 It also comes pre-included with extensions that most Java developers need, such as Spring, Lombok, and Tomcat start/stop, so you can start developing right out of the box with zero configuration.
 <br>
 <br>
 <br>